-A sentinel node biopsy is contraindicated for women with multiple (multicentric) breast tumors.
-The reasoning being this is quite logical.
-One cannot be sure which breast lesion has or has not metastasized to the sentinel lymph nodes.
+A sentinel node biopsy is not appropriate for women with multiple (multicentric) breast tumors.
+This is because one cannot be sure which breast lesion has or has not metastasized to the sentinel lymph nodes in breast.
 The likelihood of a ‘false negative’ is therefore very high.

-Radiation treatments of breast tumor also compromise the SLNB
+Radiation therapy of breast tumors also compromise the SLNB

-Is a sentinel lymph node biopsy used following chemotherapy?
+Is a sentinel node biopsy appropriate after chemotherapy?

-One concern is that the lymphatic ducts and capillaries around the breast tumor will be damaged and compromised by the chemical treatments, which might effect the reliability of sentinel lymph node findings.
-Additionally, chemotherapy often shrinks tumors, leaving scar tissue and fibrosis that can make it hard for surgeons to inject a tracer or dye into the tumor.
+Again, this may affect the reliability of sentinel lymph node findings.
+In addition, chemotherapy often shrinks tumors leaving scar tissue and fibrosis that can make it hard for surgeons to inject a tracer or dye into the tumor.

 The effects of previous breast dissections on sentinel lymph node sensitivity

-Bear in mind that for all breast conserving therapies, the cancer will recur locally (along the breast or chest wall) 10-15% of time, and metastasise to the lymph nodes or other distant areas at about the same rate.
-One can never really be attribute metastasis; false positives, and false negatives, specifically to ‘this or that’ procedure.
+Bear in mind that after all breast conserving therapies, the cancer will recur locally (along the breast or chest wall) 10% to 15% of the time.
+Furthermore, the cancer will metastasise to the lymph nodes in the breast, or other distant sites, at about the same rate.
+One can never really attribute metastasic disease specifically to ‘this or that’ procedure.

-Should SLNB be trusted after ‘local recurrence’ of breast cancer following surgery?
+Can you trust SLNB after ‘local recurrence’ of breast cancer following surgery?

 Other evidence of axillary metastasis precludes SLNB

-It has been speculated that a SLN biopsy could be a helpful prognostic indicator, even after a confirmed clinically positive axilla (NI) from needle or core biopsies.
 The problem with this notion is that the path of the dye or the radio-colloid agent may be blocked from tumor cells infiltrating the lymph vessels.
-This could prevent the identification of true sentinel nodes and produce false positive results.
+This could prevent the identification of true sentinel nodes and produce false-positive results.

-If results show a ‘mix‘ of negative (clear) nodes and positive (cancerous) nodes, the risk of spread to the axillary lymph nodes is still considered quite low, at around 10%.
-A CLND (Completion lymph node dissection) may not be required, but cannot be conclusively ruled out.
+Sometimes the biopsy results show a mix of negative (clear) and positive (cancerous) nodes.
+In this case the risk of spread to the axillary lymph nodes is still quite low, at around 10%.
+A CLND (Completion lymph node dissection) may not always be necessary.

 Reliability of other non-invasive methods in predicting breast cancer metastasis to axillary nodes